marvin-hansen/iggy-streaming-system/queng_template/ims_data_service/implementation.md

 ## Overview

-This template is used to run all data integrations as a standalone IMS microservice.
+This service template is used to run all data integrations as a standalone IMS microservice.

 ## Concept